MaxBWiseman/Predictive_Analytics_Project/README.md

 * Seaborn - For data visuals
 * Matplotlib.pyplot - Also for visuals
 * Pyplot - Interactive visuals
-* xgboost - Used to test the three tasks, to see if suitable algorithm.
 * ydata-profiling - For quick and insightful EDA's
 * Yellowbrick - Helps visualise model related things like feature importance or silhouette/Kelbow plots
 * Feature-Engine - Provides various feature cleaning and engineering solutions
 * ppscore - To aid in finding correlations
+* Streamlit - To create quick, functional dashboards

 ## Credits